 Why is The Ring Study important?

 Globally, HIV/AIDS is a leading cause of death among women, taking an especially high toll in sub-Saharan Africa, where women account for approximately 60 percent of all people living with HIV.
 Women are particularly vulnerable to infection due to a mix of biological, economic and social factors, and urgently need female-initiated prevention options to protect their own health.
 IPM has developed a discreet and easy-to-use microbicide ring to help address this critical gap in HIV prevention.
-IPM’s monthly ring provides a long-acting alternative to other microbicide formulations being studied that are designed to be used around the time of sex.
-Women need more than one HIV prevention option, so they can choose according to their individual needs and preferences.
+Women need a toolkit of products that match their individual needs and fit within the context of their lives, and we are hopeful that the dapivirine ring would provide them with the first long-acting HIV prevention option.

 What drug is being used in The Ring Study?

 Dapivirine, the drug currently under evaluation in The Ring Study, is similar to ARVs currently used to treat HIV/AIDS and to prevent mother-to-child transmission (PMTCT).
 It is being developed exclusively for HIV prevention to help women protect themselves during sex with a male partner.

 Dapivirine belongs to a class of ARVs known as non-nucleoside reverse transcriptase inhibitors, or NNRTIs, which work against HIV-1 by preventing the virus from making copies of itself once inside a human cell.
-Dapivirine was first evaluated as an oral therapeutic by Janssen R&D Ireland (formerly Tibotec Pharmaceuticals), one of the Janssen Pharmaceutical Companies.
+Dapivirine was first evaluated as an oral therapeutic by Janssen Sciences Ireland UC (formerly Tibotec Pharmaceuticals), one of the Janssen Pharmaceutical Companies.
 It was then licensed to IPM in 2004 for further testing as a microbicide.
 In 2014, IPM received exclusive worldwide rights to dapivirine.
 To date, dapivirine has been found to be safe and well-tolerated in more than 26 clinical safety studies conducted in Europe, the United States and Africa.
 These studies tested dapivirine in three different forms: an oral tablet, vaginal gel and vaginal ring.